shadenalsahli/Car-Rental-System/README.md

 This project is a Car Rental System implemented using Eclipse GUI and JAVA.

-You can download the code and run it from CarRentalSystem/project1/src/project1/CarsJFrame.java or simply
+You can download the code and run it from CarRentalSystem/project1/src/project1/CarsJFrame.java or simply:
+1. clone the project from the command line/terminal and write <strong>git https://github.com/shadenalsahli/Car-Rental-System.git</strong>

 ## DEMO